clemsonciti/palmetto-examples/GROMACS/README.md

 ```

-Note that `ncpus` should be the product of `OMP_NUM_THREADS` and `npernode`.
+Note that `ncpus` should be the product of `OMP_NUM_THREADS` and `ngpus`.
-You can also select more or less nodes with the `select` option when requesting resources.
+You can also select more or less nodes with the `select` option when requesting resources; there is no need to change other parameters because they will be automatically adjusted to the number of nodes.

 More information on GROMACS performance optimisation can be found [here.](https://manual.gromacs.org/documentation/current/user-guide/mdrun-performance.html)